acttos/acttos.github.io/_posts/2016-09-05-Code-Structures.md

 #### 2.1.
 K.I.S.S

 I always belive and insist that `The simpler your code is, the easier you job will be`.
 No one want to put himself into a complicated situation.
-So, rember to keep every thing simple, the simpler the better.
+So, remember to keep every thing simple, the simpler the better.

-`K.I.S.S` means `Keep it simple, stupid`, the word `stupid` here does not mean `Write codes stupidly`, `stupid` is the same as `simple`, `K.I.S.S` uses `simple` and `stupid` to tell us how to write codes.
+`K.I.S.S` means `Keep it simple, stupid`, the word `stupid` here does not mean `Write codes stupidly`, `stupid` is the same as `simple`, `K.I.S.S` uses `simple` and `stupid` to tell us how to write codes which can be maintained easily.

 *Here is a example of Objective-C to fill an user info:*